aszkid/milsim/ROADMAP.md

 	+ [x] Thread-safe `queue` implementation for Main-Render threads communication; *got one [online](http://www.moodycamel.com/blog/2014/a-fast-general-purpose-lock-free-queue-for-c++)*.
 	+ [ ] Pipeline abstraction basic design.
 	+ [ ] Render commands basic design.
-	+ [ ] Shader builder basic design.
+	+ [ ] Implement `generation`s for render resources!
 - [x] Legit `Material` asset.
 	+ [ ] Test it!
 - [x] Write Alexandria member functions to load assets (no OOP).
 - [x] Use `apathy::Path` for everything in Alexandria.
 - [x] Figure out how Alexandria deals with loading assets.
 Should assets be PODs (mostly)?
 - [ ] `MessagePack` for `RenderCommand`s seems like a decent idea.
 After all, we'd have to implement something similar ourselves otherwise.
+- [ ] Multi-thread `Alexandria` asset loading to avoid loading hell at game launch.
+Task-based?
+That would be nice.
 - [ ] Start thinking about a minimal Lua binding interface (use `talloc`)
 	+ [Think twice before eating all that glue](http://purplepwny.com/blog/binding_lua_to_c_think_twice_before_eating_that_glue.html).
 	+ [Lightweight Lua bindings (Bitsquid)](http://bitsquid.blogspot.com.es/2011/06/lightweight-lua-bindings.html).
 - [ ] Basic `Bullet` physics integration.
 - [ ] Skeletal animation.
+- [ ] Shader builder basic design.

 ## Kinda out there
 - [ ] Look up `std::multimap` for faster `Hermes`?
 Of better design in general.
 Thinking about it, (20/12/17) simplify `Hermes`: each producer creates a channel, and consumers can `read_channel` and peek through each message (no copying, just increment a pointer).
 - [ ] Deal with asset dependencies: `unload`ing an asset should somehow take into account the ones that depend on it.
 In other words, track dependencies and be mindful of them.
-- [ ] Multi-thread `Alexandria` asset loading to avoid loading hell at game launch
 - [ ] Better `Asset` packing (beware of prematurely optimizing).
 Start working on the toolchain.

 ## On the horizon